Kevinpgalligan/ka/README.md

 Units have higher precedence than division, so `5/4 m` is parsed the same as `5 / (4 m)`.
 The solution is to write `(5/4)m`.

 #### How does this compare to other calculator languages?
 Below is a selection of other calculator languages that I'm aware of.
-A few things that set Ka apart: a relatively small codebase; math-like probability and array syntax; and lazy combinatorics.
+A few things that set Ka apart: a relatively small codebase; math-like probability and array syntax; lazy combinatorics; and a plotting interface.

 * [Frink](https://frinklang.org/) - or more specifically, Hillel Wayne's [article](https://www.hillelwayne.com/post/frink/) about it - was my inspiration for making my own calculator language.
 Frink's syntax is very nice.
 Space-separated expressions are multiplied together, so `2 x` multiplies `2` by `x`, and units are all represented as variables.
 As a result, `1 m/s` is interpreted as "one times metres divided by seconds".
 Neat!
 Frink's unit catalogue is more extensive than Ka's, and it has string-processing and control structures that Ka doesn't, among other things.
 On the other hand, it's closed-source and has a slow start-up time, which makes it unsuitable for my purposes.
 * [Qalculate!](https://qalculate.github.io/) is a feature-rich C++-based calculator.
 If I'd known of its existence before starting Ka, then I mightn't have bothered, although there are advantages to the Ka codebase being small and written in a dynamic language.